A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

 - Tree nuts (people of all ages)

-Some people have an allergy syndrome that affects the mouth and tongue after they eat certain fresh fruits and vegetables.
+Some people have an oral allergy.
+This is an allergy type syndrome that affects the mouth and tongue after they eat certain fresh fruits and vegetables:

 - Melons, apples, pineapple, and other foods contain substances that are similar to certain pollens.